 "Oh my god.
 Shakespeare was a woman!"
 There was a stunned silence in the room, where none of the girls moved or spoke, instead exchanging incredulous looks.

 Breaking the silence came the sound of clapping, slow and mocking, designed to taunt and provoke the volatile girls.

-Lucy gasped.
+Lucy gasped and her eyes widened in shock.
 What kind of maniac brought a weapon - well, a firearm (St Trinians girls were used to most types of weapons after all) - to a confrontation with a group of schoolgirls?

 "We know the truth now.
 Shakespeare was a woman.
 And we will tell the world."
 Annabelle lifted her head, looking him straight in the eyes with the kind of confidence she never would've believed she would have possessed three years ago.

 Pomfrey rolled his eyes, twirling his gun slightly before pointing it straight at the Head Girl.
-"Oh don't tell of me.
+"Oh, don't tell on me!
 No, please don't tell on me."
 He laughed manically.
 "Who do you think they're going to believe.
 Me or you?"
+He smiled.

 Annabelle didn't answer.

-"Stop laying with the big kids.
+"Stop playing with the big kids.
 Now, hand over the play."
 Pomfrey tutted and clicked his fingers at her.

 "Hand it over!"